Hugh Pigot (Royal Navy officer, born 1769): Mutiny

 Pigot had also developed the practice of flogging the last sailor down from working aloft.
 On 20 September 1797, Pigot ordered the topsails to be reefed after a squall struck the ship.
 Dissatisfied with the speed of the operation because "these would be the yard-arm men, the most skilful topmen" he gave the order that the last men off the yard would be flogged.
 Three young sailors, in their haste to get down and avoid the punishment, fell to their deaths on the deck, one of whom hit and injured the master Southcott.
 Pigot ordered their bodies thrown into the sea with the words "throw the lubbers overboard".
 "Lubbers" meant "awkward fools" and was a serious insult in the seaman's vocabulary.
 He then instructed two boatswain's mates to flog the rest of the topmen when they complained.
 This sentence was carried out the next morning.

-The humiliation of Casey, the deaths of the topmen and the severe punishment of the rest of the sailors afterward triggered the mutiny.
+The humiliation of Casey, the deaths of the topmen and the severe punishments of other sailors afterward triggered the mutiny.
 The evening of 21 September 1797, a number of the crew, drunk on stolen rum, rushed Pigot's cabin and forced their way in after overpowering the marine stationed outside.
 They hacked at Pigot with knives and cutlasses before throwing him overboard, probably while he was still alive.
 The mutineers, probably led by a core group of just 18, went on to murder another eight of Hermione's officers: First Lieutenant Samuel Reed, Second Lieutenant Archibald Douglas, Third Lieutenant Henry Foreshaw, the Marine commander, Lieutenant McIntosh; Bosun William Martin, Purser Pacey and Surgeon Sansum.
 The captain's clerk and two midshipmen were also killed and all the bodies were thrown overboard.
 Three warrant officers survived, the Gunner and Carpenter were spared because they were considered useful to the ship, and Southcott the master was spared so he could navigate.
 Southcott lived to be a key witness, along with Casey, who was also spared, and their eyewitness accounts and testimony were key to the trials of many of the mutineers.
 Three petty officers joined the mutiny, one midshipman, Surgeon's Mate Cronin, and Master's Mate Turner.

 Fearing retribution for their actions, the mutineers decided to navigate the ship toward Spanish waters.
 One reason the master's life was spared was because Turner could not navigate the ship properly without his help.
 The Hermione sailed to La Guaira, where they handed the ship over to the Spanish authorities.
 The mutineers claimed they had set the officers adrift in a small boat, as had happened in the mutiny on the Bounty some eight years earlier.
 The Spanish gave the mutineers just $25 each in return, and presented them with the options of joining the Spanish army, heavy labour, or refitting their ship.
 The Hermione was taken into service with the Spanish and renamed Santa Cecilia.
 The ship was manned by 25 of her former sailors under Spanish guard.